slejennings/Burrow-Occupant-Chemical-Profiles/README.md

     *File description:* output from PRIMER of Canonical Analysis of Principal Coordinates (CAP) model testing for differences between Classes of soil samples

-5) CAP Scores Class.xlsx
+5) CAP Scores Class.csv

    *File description:* the coordinates (scores) of each soil sample on the CAP1 and CAP2 axes that were created by the CAP model for Class.
 Used to create an ordination plot in R to visualize differences between samples.

-6) CAP Scores Site.xlsx
+6) CAP Scores Site.csv

    *File description:* the coordinates (scores) of each sample on the CAP1 and CAP2 axes that were created by the CAP model for Site.
 Used to create an ordination plot in R to visualize differences between samples.

-7) Class CAP Axes Compound Correlations.xlsx
+7) Class CAP Axes Compound Correlations.csv

    *File description:* correlation scores between the soil chemicals and the CAP model axes (CAP1 and CAP2) created by the CAP model for Class

-8) Site CAP Axes Compound Correlations.xlsx
+8) Site CAP Axes Compound Correlations.csv

    *File description:* correlation scores between the soil chemicals and the CAP model axes (CAP1 and CAP2) created by the CAP model for Site